 The cliché, “cash is king” is very important.
 Cash is essential to supporting day-to-day operations.
 Even if business is booming, your company could fail if you don’t manage cash well.

 Managing cash flows is a strategic and dynamic process.
-Business owners want to maintain a “sweet spot”, where they have enough cash for operations plus a safety net.
+Business owners in Japan want to maintain a “sweet spot”, where they have enough cash for operations plus a safety net.
 However, it usually isn’t optimal to hoard cash.
 Below we will briefly discuss several common tactics in the game of cash management for business owners.

 Have Reliable Credit Available